th3y3m/e-commerce-platform/README.md

 - PostgreSQL database.
 - Google Cloud credentials for Cloud Storage.
 - OAuth credentials for Google and Facebook authentication.
+- Redis server for caching.
+- RabbitMQ server for message queues.

 ## Installation

 1. **Clone the repository**: